peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 * The string in which percent-encoding was decoded.

 ### PercentDecode
+    public static java.lang.String PercentDecode​(java.lang.String str, boolean replace) Decodes percent-encoding (of the form "%XX" where X is a hexadecimal digit) in the given string, with an option to fail rather than replace invalid encoding.
+Successive percent-encoded bytes are assumed to form characters in UTF-8.

+**Parameters:**

+* <code>str</code> - A string that may contain percent encoding.
+May be null.

+* <code>replace</code> - Indicates whether to replace invalid encoding with U+FFFD,
+ the replacement character.
+If false, returns null if invalid encoding is found.

+**Returns:**

+* The string in which percent-encoding was decoded.
+Returns null if "str" is null or if "replace" is true and the string has an invalid encoding.

+### PercentDecode
     public static java.lang.String PercentDecode​(java.lang.String str, int index, int endIndex) Decodes percent-encoding (of the form "%XX" where X is a hexadecimal digit) in the given portion of a string.
 Successive percent-encoded bytes